saul-torres00/Torres_branch_3c/README.md

-# 📚 Class Collaboration Project III BGU "C"
+# 📚 Class Collaboration Project III BGU "A"

 Welcome to our **Class Collaboration Project**!
 In this project, we will practice using GitHub to work together, learn about branching, and create pull requests.
 This README serves as our shared document.